Go to Next Chapter-- Return to Contents/Index

 “I don’t know,” quipped Neva, looking across the room at Drew, “the last time we had a party like that we were turned into cats.”

-Drew boldly walked across the room toward Neva, while Buck, who and finally inched up next to Wanda Craven, felt himself drowning in her gaze.
+Drew boldly walked across the room toward Neva, while Buck, who had finally inched up next to Wanda Craven, felt himself drowning in her gaze.
 Sam, Alice, Mortimer, Blaze, Tom, Sheldon, Tanya, Penny, and Ed joined this foursome to plan the reunion ahead, as Irma, the very person who had initiated the idea, withdrew with Elijah into another room.

 As they looked down at the collapsed bed, Elijah could not help laughing when he realized what this meant.